 About This Site

-It all started when I happened across a rather abused copy of Die Kunst des Mittlealters [The Art of the Middle Ages] in the used book bin of my local public library.
+It all started when I happened across a somewhat abused copy of Die Kunst des Mittelalters [The Art of the Middle Ages] in the used book bin of my local public library.
 I instantly fell for the short prose.
 It reminded me of the short/flash fiction of Kafka, Borges, and Barry Yourgrau.
 Unfortunately attempts to find more work by the author failed miserably.

 Then the internet happened.
-Eventually I crossed paths with several people who were also interested in Ungeheuer but had the same problems as I. Together we formed a collection pool, submitting whatever little snippet of information we came across.
-This virtual museum is the culmination of these collections composed of Xerox copies, fax paper, dog eared books, water stained magazines and digital scans.
-It will be constantly updated as the collection grows.
-Our hope is that by reviving interest in Ungeheuer's work we will open the doors further on the unique Ungeheuer treasures that remain undiscovered.
+Eventually, I crossed paths with several people who were also interested in Ungeheuer but had the same problems as I. Together we formed a collection pool, submitting whatever little snippet of information we came across.
+This virtual museum is the culmination of these collections composed of Xerox copies, fax paper, dog-eared books, water stained magazines, and digital scans.
+It will be continuously updated as the collection grows.
+We hope that by reviving interest in Ungeheuer's work, we will open the doors further on the unique Ungeheuer treasures that remain undiscovered.

 I'd like to thank our translators and collectors: Jeremy Osborn, Del Weichler, Vera Warner, Joanna Hoit, Susan Steinmann, Paul Richards, Al Jergen, T Schaaf, Holly Ackermann, Sylvia Fessler, and, of course, the wonderful Tasia Harper, without whom this site would barely equal a paragraph.